AVLtoday City Guide Play Banner

 Table of Contents

-Note: While parks and trails may be listed as open, we recommend checking park websites — especially the Blue Ridge Parkway, which closes every winter — before visiting for further info, current trail conditions, and safest practices for the area.
+Note: Many of our beloved trails were hit especially hard by Hurricane Helene and are still on the road to recovery.
+We recommend checking park websites before visiting for further info, current trail conditions, and safest practices for the area.

 Close to town